Israel targets and kills Al Jazeera correspondent Anas al-Sharif in Gaza as journalist toll grows

 Funeral-goers call to protect journalists

-Al-Sharif reported a nearby bombardment minutes before his death.
-In a social media post that Al Jazeera said was written to be posted in case of his death, he bemoaned the devastation and destruction that war had wrought and bid farewell to his wife, son and daughter.
+In a social media post that Al Jazeera said was written to be posted in case of his death, al-Sharif bemoaned the devastation and destruction that war had wrought and bid farewell to his wife, son and daughter.

 “I never hesitated for a single day to convey the truth as it is, without distortion or falsification,” the 28-year-old wrote.